glassroom/torch_train_test_loop/README.md

 We were unable to find a simple, composable, standalone tool for manipulating training loops *without* the overhead and complexity of a full-blown framework.

 If you regularly find yourself digging through code path dependencies to figure out how to try something new in your training loop, this tool is for you.
 It tries to do the bare minimum necessary for composing loops without getting in your way.
-The code is meant to be easy to understand and modify, filling just over two screens of a typical laptop display.
+The code is meant to be easy to understand and modify, filling just over two screens of a typical laptop display including comments.

 ## Overview

 **torch_train_test_loop** consists of just two classes, `TrainTestLoop` and `LoopComponent`, that work together:

-* `TrainTestLoop` contains barebones logic for running training/testing loops and keeping track of number of epochs, number of batches, and other control-flow variables.
+* `TrainTestLoop` contains barebones logic for running training/testing loops, keeping track of epochs and batches, setting a torch.no_grad() context for validating and testing phases, and managing other variables that control loop state.
 All other computations are performed by invoking callbacks of one or more `LoopComponent` instances, which access and modify loop state at predefined points on each iteration.

 * `LoopComponent` contains callback methods that are invoked by a `TrainTestLoop` instance at predefined points on each iteration.
 For a list of predefined callback methods, see the [class definition](torch_train_test_loop.py).
 If a loop has multiple components, their callbacks are invoked in the following order: